mishnit/mishnit.github.io/designs/HLD_booking_2022.md

 Functional requirements:
-vendor (hotel/restro) onboarding
+vendor (hotel/restro) onboarding.
-vendor info can be updated in system vendor (hotel/restro) manager can view bookings
+vendor info can be updated in system. vendor (hotel/restro) manager can view bookings.
-User Onboarding
+User Onboarding.
-Users can search & filter vendors (hotel/restro) for given criteria (roomtype/cuisine) along with location and datetime users can book/view/cancel/update their bookings (room/table) for specific capacity for specific datetime slot vendor can charge users for booking to reduce no-shows and refund same post billing
+Users can search & filter vendors (hotel/restro) for given criteria (roomtype/cuisine) along with location and datetime. users can book/view/cancel/update their bookings (room/table) for specific capacity for specific datetime slot. vendor can charge users for booking to reduce no-shows and refund same post billing.

 Non functional requirements:
-Low latency
+Low latency.
-High availability
+High availability.
-Row level locks to avoid race condition while blocking the slot
+Booking status = {reserved, confirmed, completed, cancelled}
+Here, Reserved means a locked booking where payment is in progress, once payment is done status would be confirmed else cancelled. completed means booking was utilised successfully by the user.
+Concurrency: rather using lock on row we would decrement(reserved/confirmed) and increment(completed/cancelled) available itenery in the table

 Scale:
 500k vendors(hotels/restros)